Las Vegas on a budget

 Bootlegger Las Vegas.
 7700 S Las Vegas Blvd, Las Vegas, NV 89123.
 Another of our top 5 favorites.
 Great Italian food, live music, some bar gaming at the full bar.
 About a mile past the airport on Las Vegas Blvd South.
 Was just there in July 21, had the Orange Roughy and it was awesome. bootleggerlasvegas.com

 VooDoo Steakhouse and Lounge, at the Top of the Rio.
 3700 W Flamingo Rd, Las Vegas, NV 89103.
 Not many better places to get an open rooftop view of the Vegas Strip, have a great Steak, and enjoy fine dining and dancing.
 Probably our most favorite top 5 dining destination because of the view and food quality.
 But its pricey.
 A dining reservation eliminates the cost of the elevator ride to the 50th floor.
 The Voo Doo located 50 and 51 stories above the Strip offers great food, live music and dancing nightly as well as some of the best views of the strip in Vegas.
 Cover Charges apply to get into the lounge after 8 P.M., so, come for dinner and avoid the cover.
+Restaurant is only open Friday and Saturday nights.
 Expect to spend $40-90 for dinner, and $12 beers in the Lounge, but the view from the open roof is worth it. www.caesars.com

 Top of the World at The Strat in Las Vegas- 2000 S Las Vegas Blvd, Las Vegas, NV 89104.
 One of our top 5 favorite dining destinations, but very pricey.
 Dining 844 ft. above the strip gives you a breathtaking view of Vegas as the table rotates around the restaurant hourly.
 No open air exposure unless you are brave and ride the thrill rides outside. www.stratospherehotel.com www.topoftheworldlv.com